isc-projects/kea/doc/sphinx/arm/ddns.rst

        ...
    }

-By default, this list is empty, which will cause the server to ignore the reverse update portions of requests.
+By default, this list is empty, which causes the server to ignore the reverse-update portions of requests.

 .. _add-reverse-ddns-domain:

 Adding Reverse DDNS Domains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A Reverse DDNS Domain maps a reverse DNS zone to a set of DNS servers
+A reverse DDNS domain maps a reverse DNS zone to a set of DNS servers
 which maintain the reverse DNS data (address-to-name mapping) for that
 zone.
-Each zone served needs one Reverse DDNS Domain.
-It may very well
+Each zone served needs one reverse DDNS domain.
-be that some or all of the zones are maintained by the same servers, but
+Some or all of the zones may be maintained by the same servers, but
-one DDNS Domain entry is still needed for each zone.
+one DDNS domain entry is needed for each zone.
 Remember that
 matching a request to the appropriate server(s) is done by zone and a
-DDNS Domain only defines a single zone.
+DDNS domain only defines a single zone.

-This section describes how to add Reverse DDNS Domains; repeat these
+This section describes how to add reverse DDNS domains; repeat these
-steps for each Reverse DDNS Domain desired.
-Each Reverse DDNS Domain has
+steps for each reverse DDNS domain desired.
+Each reverse DDNS domain has
 the following parameters:

--  ``name`` - the fully qualified reverse zone that this DDNS domain can
+-  ``name`` - this is the fully qualified reverse zone that this DDNS domain can
    update.
-This is the value used during reverse matching, which will
+This is the value used during reverse matching, which
-   compare it with a reversed version of the request's lease address.
+   compares it with a reversed version of the request's lease address.
    The zone name should follow the appropriate standards; for example,
    to support the IPv4 subnet 172.16.1, the name should be
    "1.16.172.in-addr.arpa.".
 Similarly, to support an IPv6 subnet of
    2001:db8:1, the name should be "1.0.0.0.8.B.D.0.1.0.0.2.ip6.arpa."
-   Whatever the name, it must be unique within the catalog.
+   The name must be unique within the catalog.

 -  ``key-name`` - if TSIG is used with this domain's servers,
-   this value should be the name of the key from the TSIG Key List.
+   this value should be the name of the key from the TSIG key list.
 If
    the value is blank (the default), TSIG will not be used in DDNS
    conversations with this domain's servers.

--  ``dns-servers`` - a list of one or more DNS servers which can conduct
+-  ``dns-servers`` - this is a list of one or more DNS servers which can conduct
    the server side of the DDNS protocol for this domain.
 Currently, the
    servers are used in a first-to-last preference; in other words, when
    D2 begins to process a request for this domain, it will pick the
    first server in this list and attempt to communicate with it.
 If that
-   attempt fails, D2 will move to the next one in the list and so on
+   attempt fails, D2 will move to the next one in the list and so on,
    until either it is successful or the list is exhausted.

-To create a new Reverse DDNS Domain, a new domain element must be added
+To create a new reverse DDNS domain, a new domain element must be added
 and its parameters set.
 For example, to support subnet 2001:db8:1::, the
 following configuration could be used: